cris178/P2PFileSystem/README.md

 * sudo apt-get install python3-pip
 * pip3 install --user pytest

-Then just follow instructions on libfuse github until you see passing tests.
+Then just follow instructions on libfuse github readMe until you see passing tests.
 Make sure a majority of the tests pass.

 Now your OS is ready to support a FUSE filesystem.